binkley/tw-generics-kata/README.md

 ## Goal

 Write a `ExchangeDesk` class to change currencies, like the foreign currency desk of an airport.
 Avoid hard-coding any particular currency class in the converter.
+Preserve currency types in the conversion.

 The currency conversion call should look like: